Staking the Loved One

 - In the Discworld novels, Angua has specifically requested that Carrot do this if she ever ends up becoming as monstrous as her brother Wolfgang.

-- Made even worse when one realizes that Harry knowingly manipulated the situation so that Susan would lose control and kill, thereby turning into the youngest Red Court vampire.
+- Made even worse when one realizes that our hero knowingly manipulated the situation so that Susan would lose control and kill, thereby turning into the youngest Red Court vampire.
 He hates himself for doing it and will never forgive himself, even though it saved their daughter.

-- Note that Susan had regained control for the moment when he killed her, and knew exactly what he was doing and why.
+- Note finally that Susan had regained control in the final moments, and knew exactly what he was doing and why.
 The fact that she realized it was the only way to save their child, and didn't struggle, arguably made it even harder for Harry to cope with this trope.

 - Buffy having to stake the vamped Giles in the Buffy the Vampire Slayer novel The Lost Slayer.